Chilean Australians: History and cultural background

 In 1837, two Chileans arrived in Sydney, the first on record in Australia.
 One was former Chilean president Ramón Freire, exiled from Chile after attempting to re-take power in a coup.
 He did not settle in Australia, however, and eventually returned to his homeland.

 Chilean migration to Australia occurred at different times from the late 19th century and throughout the 20th century.
+A large wave of Chileans arrived to Australia in the 1850s after the California gold rush they had participated in.
+In Australia Chileans joined the Australian gold rushes that begun in 1851.
+Along with the Chileans came also mining technologies they had introduced to California such as the Chilean mill which became common in Australian mining.
+Not all Chileans stayed and there are estimates of 350 Chileans leaving Australia in the early 1860s to join the gold rush in New Zealand.

 The first Labour Party Prime Minister of Australia, and the first leader of a social democratic party to become a national head of government, Chris Watson, was born in Valparaíso, Chile the son of a Chilean citizen of German descent.

 Migration studies demonstrate that late 20th century Chilean migration to Australia occurred in three distinguishable waves.

 In the 1960s, especially between the years 1968-70, around 1,500-2,000 Chileans arrived in Australia as a consequence of the economic recession produced during the government of Eduardo Frei Montalva, and the high level of unemployment at the termination of his administration.
 The majority of these people were middle class and well educated, and their migration can be seen to have an economic basis.